-Choosing where to stay in Mykonos is an important decision!
-The island is famous for its attractions including glamorous beaches, luxurious restaurants and bustling nightlife, so you’ll want to be centrally located to make the most of them.
+Choosing where to stay on Mykonos is an important decision!
+The island is famous for its many attractions including glamorous beaches, luxurious restaurants and bustling nightlife as well as lots of others things to see and do so you’ll want to be centrally located to make the most of them.

 As it is one of the busiest hubs on Mykonos, it’s probably not ideal if you want a secluded break away from the hustle and bustle.
 Mykonos Town is a hive of activity which is ideal for those looking to make the most of what’s on offer, but probably not the best choice for peace and quiet.

-It’s only a couple of kilometres south of Mykonos Town, but it has a different feel — largely because it is very much a beach town.
-In fact, the sandy swathe of beach is definitely Ornos’ most famous attraction, and one of the busiest beaches on Mykonos.
+It’s only a couple of kilometers south of Mykonos Town, but it has a different feel — largely because it is very much a beach town.
+In fact, the sandy swathe of the beach is definitely Ornos’ most famous attraction, and one of the busiest beaches on Mykonos.

 As you’d expect, direct beach access comes at a price, but it’s certainly luxurious to know you’re only ever a few steps away from one of Mykonos’ best beaches.
 In particular, Ornos Beach is famous for its kitesurfing (as it does tend to get quite windy), so it’s especially good for families with older children who might like to have some fun with that!